Harry Potter filming locations: visit the real-life Godric’s Hollow and one of the most beautiful small towns in Britain!

 As a true Harry Potter fan, I have already visited some of the best attractions and filming locations, such as:

-- Malham Cove (in “Harry Potter and The Deathly Hallows Part 1”, Harry & Hermione set up camp in a tent on the Limestone Pavement at the top of Malham Cove),
+In “Harry Potter and The Deathly Hallows Part 1”, Harry & Hermione set up camp in a tent on the Limestone Pavement at the top of Malham Cove.

-- London Zoo’s Reptile House (where Harry frees a python and realizes he can talk to snakes in “Harry Potter and the Philosopher’s Stone”).
+This is where Harry frees a python and realizes he can talk to snakes in “Harry Potter and the Philosopher’s Stone”.